holychatter/frontend-public/README.md

 # frontend-public
-Public directory of the frontend
+Public directory of the frontend.